 Launch the program ,click on the "+" icon in the blank area of the program window.
 In the file browser window, locate the ISO files and import them.
 It also supports all popular videos including MP4, MKV, WMV, MOV, MPEG, AVI, etc. You can select anyone according to your need.

 To know how many files you can still add, you have to check the calculating bar on the bottom which signifies the disc capacity used and left.

 Step 2: Customize DVD menu

 The ISO to DVD converter includes several pre-installed DVD menu templates.
-Press the "Menu" option on the lower right side (see screenshot below), then on the right portion of the screen are menu options for you to choose from.
+Go to "Menu" tab (see screenshot below), then on the right portion of the screen are menu options for you to choose from.
 To add one of these to your DVD project, scroll one by one down the list until you find one you like and click.

 Backgrounds can also be personalized, you can add your own music or picture.

-When you are done, do not forget to go to preview how the menu will look like.
+When you are done, do not forget to go to preview how the menu will look like by clicking "Preview" tab next to "Menu".
 If you are still not satisfied, you may again go back and edit unless everything is OK.

 Note that on the other hand, you can select "No Menu" option in the list if you don't want a menu and instead just play the movie directly.

 When you've finished adding ISO files and customizing A DVD menu, you're ready to start burning ISO onto DVD on MacOS.

 Hit the "Burn" tab located in the top center, and you'll see a dialog prompt, which asks you to fill up some output settings.
 You can change the title name from "My DVD" to what you like, often used for identification purpose, for example.